 - When funds are available, covered tuition and fees are paid directly to the schools by the State of Illinois.

-- Employees have paid time off to meet with their Upward Mobility counselor or take a proficiency test, and partial time off to attend classes when necessary.
+- Employees have paid time off to take an Upward Mobility proficiency test, and partial time off to attend classes when necessary.